 |BHAV 232||SUD systems of care||5||G|

 These courses are offered 100% online.
-Students can complete the sequence by taking 1 class each in fall, winter, and spring quarters.
+Students can complete the sequence by taking one class each in fall, winter, and spring quarters.
 The classes are taught by experienced educators with a history of training SUD professionals.
 National Association for Alcoholism and Drug Abuse Counselors (NAADAC) materials provide the backbone of our content.
+We are offering these courses as fully online, fully asynchronous to facilitate easy access by anyone in the state.
+We have scheduled BHAV 121 for the fall, BHAV 232 for the winter, and BHAV 111 for the fall.
 The classes can be taken in any order.

 Any student in these courses is immediately eligible to apply for an SUDPT credential.

 Licensed providers using the “alternate pathway” to an SUDP credential must still pass a state-approved exam, complete hours of supervised experience, and submit an application.
 These licensed providers need only complete 1,000 hours of supervised experience, rather than the 2,000 required of baccalaureate degree holders or 2,500 required of associate degree holders.
 Lake Washington Institute of Technology does not coordinate students’ supervised experience or arrange placements.